guimatheus92/Game-Recommendation-System/README.md

 ## Tutorial

-The tutorial to use this project after deploy, it's on the GitHube Wiki page.
+The tutorial to use this project after deploy, can be found on [GitHub Wiki](https://github.com/guimatheus92/Game-Recommendation-System/wiki/Tutorial-on-how-to-get-a-recommendation "GitHub Wiki") page.

 ## Changelog